hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-solo-person-backpacking-tent.markdown

 ---
 In this blog post I have selected the best solo person backpacking tents for 2017 which I would consider to buy for my next hiking or backpacking trip.

-What defines the best solo person backpacking tent?
-Well, the best 1-person tent can be a different one in different environments and situations.

-Are you planning a trip to remote areas?
-Do you want to use your tent during the winter?
-Or are you an ultralight aficionado?

-Initially, I would have picked the Hilleberg Soulo.
-However it was too small for me.
-I am 180 cm tall and also won’t be able to sit in it.

-The advantage of the Unna compared to the Soulo is also the huge panorama entrance which can be used as a window as well as more space.

-It’s important to understand that each tent is made for a specific purpose so there is no one tent fits all tent.
-Some tents are however more versatile than other tents.

-Further, it’s also worth to mention that a 1-person tent can be more heavy than a 2-person tent if you would distribute the weight of the 2-person tent over 2 persons.
-So hiking with another person can make you carry less weight.

 <amp-img src="https://c2.staticflickr.com/3/2822/9596230289_599fa0cde2_b.jpg" width="991" height="567" alt="Best solo person backpacking tent in 2017" layout="responsive"></amp-img>
 <br>
 <!--more-->